ethereum-optimism/ethereum-optimism.github.io/README.md

 - [Fee on transfer tokens](https://github.com/d-xo/weird-erc20#fee-on-transfer)
 - [Tokens that modify balances without emitting a Transfer event](https://github.com/d-xo/weird-erc20#balance-modifications-outside-of-transfers-rebasingairdrops)

-### Base tokens
+### Specifying chains
-For right now, `Base` tokens go through a separate review process.
-So, if you are adding tokens across both `Optimism` and `Base`, please separate this pull request into separate pull requests for each chain, in order to streamline the review process.
-If you are adding a token to a `Base` chain (e.g. `base` [mainnet] or `base-goerli` [testnet]) please add [@roberto-bayardo](https://github.com/roberto-bayardo) as a reviewer as they are the point of contact for `Base` tokens and must approve all `Base` tokens before they are merged.
+For right now, each OP Chain has their own review process.
+So, if you are adding tokens across multiple chains, please separate your pull request so that you have one PR for each chain, in order to streamline the review process.
+- If you are adding a token to a `Base` chain (e.g. `base` [mainnet] or `base-goerli` [testnet]) please add [@roberto-bayardo](https://github.com/roberto-bayardo) as a reviewer as they are the point of contact for `Base` tokens and must approve all `Base` tokens before they are merged.

-Instead of using the predeploy token factory on Base, we recommend you use the token factory [listed here](https://docs.base.org/base-contracts/#l2-contract-addresses) for the time being to avoid having a token address that may conflict with a different token on Optimism.
+  - Instead of using the predeploy token factory on Base, we recommend you use the token factory [listed here](https://docs.base.org/base-contracts/#l2-contract-addresses) for the time being to avoid having a token address that may conflict with a different token on Optimism.
+- If you are adding a token to `Zora`: please use the [`zora` label](https://github.com/ethereum-optimism/ethereum-optimism.github.io/labels/zora) and add [@tbtstl](https://github.com/tbtstl) as a reviewer.
+- If you are adding a token to `Mode`: please use the [`mode` label](https://github.com/ethereum-optimism/ethereum-optimism.github.io/labels/mode).

 ### Automated checks